LYXRhythm/MFNE/README.md

 # MFNE
-Granular-Ball Fuzzy Neighborhood Entropy-based Outlier Detector (SUBMISSION TO IEEE TRANSACTIONS ON FUZZY SYSTEMS, PyTorch Code)
+Granular-Ball Fuzzy Neighborhood Entropy-based Outlier Detector (IEEE Transactions on Fuzzy Systems, PyTorch Code)
+Authors: Yongxiang Li, Xinyu Su, Weili Jiang, Gadeng Luosang, Hongmei Chen, and Zhong Yuan

 ## Abstract
 Outlier detection has become a key research focus in data mining, aiming to identify rare objects that significantly deviate from normal patterns.
 Fuzzy neighborhood rough sets, as an important granular computing model, provide a powerful tool for handling uncertainty information in data.
 However, existing fuzzy neighborhood rough outlier detectors rely on a fixed paradigm that uses single-granularity samples as the basic processing unit.
 This paradigm leads to low efficiency, sensitivity to noise, and underutilization of multi-granularity information, ultimately impairing outlier detection performance.
 Granular-ball computing, by representing data with multi-granularity granular-balls, offers an effective framework for fusing and leveraging multi-granularity information, enabling more comprehensive extraction of abnormal features.
 Based on this, we propose a Multi-granularity Fuzzy Neighborhood Entropy-based outlier detector (MFNE).
 In MFNE, we first integrate granular-ball computing with fuzzy neighborhood rough sets to develop a multi-granularity fuzzy neighborhood rough sets model and extend existing uncertainty measures.
 Subsequently, we propose a multi-granularity fuzzy neighborhood relative entropy fusion strategy, which leverages this approach to effectively utilize the uncertainty information in the data.
 Finally, we calculate the outlier scores of granular-balls by fusing the deviation degrees of multiple multi-granularity fuzzy neighborhood information granules and map these scores back to individual samples to obtain their outlier scores.
 Extensive experiments demonstrate that MFNE outperforms state-of-the-art methods on 16 datasets, validating its effectiveness.